AWParnaby/gcm-print/README.md

   - Crop marks for easy cutting
 - **Rating Sheets**:
   - Table-based layout with ID, Response, and custom rating criteria columns
-  - Likert scales (1-5) for each criterion
+  - Configurable Likert scales (3-7 point, default: 4-point) for each criterion
   - Auto-orientation detection (portrait/landscape) based on number of criteria
   - Multi-page support with repeating headers
 - **Professional Layout**: Optimized for A4 or Letter paper